 The school sees itself as one of three symbols of the living church in this area alongside the well supported Youth Clubs and the local community who worship at the church.
 At every opportunity, the school likes to get involved with worship and praise in the community: with the brownies, alongside the village memorial committee, with the village lunch group and of course in our church.

 But, it is within the school that the values of the church are lived out on a daily basis – in how we let each person grow in grace, how we nurture and look after each other, how we inspire each other and how we work together as a family.
 The school is a place where faith is openly talked about but does not aim to evangelise.
 It encourages discussion about the similarities and differences between faiths and of those with no faith whilst promoting the importance of respect for all viewpoints.
 Worship in school is a daily occurrence: in class, in the dining hall and in assemblies.
 Parents are invited to join us each Friday as we celebrate achievement and parents are always warmly invited to join us when we go to church each term.

-Over 95% of parents think that St Lawrences had a strong Christian ethos in a recent Parent Survey.
+Over 95% of parents think that St Lawrences had a strong Christian ethos in the Parent Survey in the Spring of 2015.

 Key Stage 1 Grace before Lunch.